xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh (gil)   Pictures effect change: Separate scale as an independent parameter and allow start and end scaling motions.
+    -- enh (keithsw) Add Transition Effect.
+This is meant to be used as a mask to reveal and hide other effects -- enh (keithsw) Add description against rows on the setup tab Issue #422 -- enh (keithsw) Add View->Windows->Dock All menu item to wrangle all free windows back into their docked position -- enh (gil)   Pictures effect change: Separate scale as an independent parameter and allow start and end scaling motions.
 Fixes #451.
     -- bug (gil)   Fix bug when pasting single effects and fix copy row bug when multiple effects are selected.
     -- bug (gil)   Clear waveform when switching to an animation.
 Fixes #469.